qmsk/e2/README.md

 # qmsk-e2
 E2 Client, Tally system.
 Web UI with Presets.

+Pre-built release binaries can be found under the [Releases](https://github.com/qmsk/e2/releases).

 Please refer to the [Wiki](https://github.com/qmsk/e2/wiki) for more detailed user guides, such as RaspberryPI installs.

 You can also try submitting a [GitHub Issue](https://github.com/qmsk/e2/issues/new?labels=question) for support, which may or may not receive an answer.